 Another time our only family computer had a hard drive crash.
 But my family took forever to try to fix it because “they didn’t want us playing on the computer all the time.”
 When they had gotten around to it the PC was beyond repair.
 They offered to buy a regular PSX to replace it.
 I believe the general consensus was to opt for a hard drive instead as it could do more things.

 Long story short, my family has always been pre-dispositioned against videogames, despite my apparent curiosity, fascination and want to play them.
+It’s not like I was going to suddenly spend all my time doing that.
+But my parents were rather strict and so that was my life.

 So my first videogame experience of owning a system was in the holidays of 2005.
 I had just started college, swiping a used Xbox off of my cousin’s friend for $80.
 A coworker had given me Halo and Halo 2 for free out of good will (great guy, had a few shenanigans together).